 - As discussed above, its value lies between + 1 to -1.
 So +1 is perfectly positively correlated, and -1 is perfectly negatively correlated.

 Relevance and Uses of Correlation Coefficient Formula

-This has been a guide to the Correlation Coefficient Formula.
-Here we discuss how to calculate the Correlation Coefficient using a formula along with practical examples and a downloadable excel template.
+This has been a guide to Correlation Coefficient Formula.
+Here we discuss calculating the Correlation Coefficient using a formula, practical examples, and a downloadable Excel template.
 You may also look at the following articles to learn more –